Roblox/roact/docs/api-reference.md

 Binding:getValue() -> value
 ```

 Returns the internal value.
-This isn't typically useful, but can be helpful if a Binding needs to be updated relative to its current value.
+This isn't typically necessary, but can be helpful when updating a binding relative to its current value.

 #### map
 ```